Frequently Asked Questions

 Q: How far in advance should I book a passage?

 A: It is recommended to book as early as possible, especially for popular routes.
 Some passages may fill up months in advance.
+It is also a good way to benefit from special temporary promotions such as early birds, offering nice discounts.

 Q: What is the cancellation policy?